 Types of vents that utilize passive ventilation include:

-Active ventilation removes hot air out of your attic by using force.
-This ventilation system is more expensive than passive vents as it requires a motor and energy (solar or electricity) to function.
+Active ventilation removes hot air from your attic using mechanical force.
+These systems cost more than passive vents because they require a motor and energy, either solar or electric, to operate.

 ROI